 6. DON’T make your signature a full image

-Unless you are using a dedicated signature service, don’t design your email signatures as a full image.
-An email signature created like this can cause messages to get marked as spam due to the image-to-text ratio being too low.
+Unless you are using a dedicated email signature solution, don’t design your signatures as a full image.
+An email signature design like this can cause messages to get marked as spam due to the image-to-text ratio being too low.
 It will also cause you numerous problems when it comes to updating it in the future.